louddog/postyper/readme.txt

 == Future Changes ==

-We're excited about the potential of Postyper and will continue to develop it's functionality.
+We're excited about the potential of Postyper and will continue to develop its functionality.
 Future improvements include:

 1. Improved field definition UI.
 1. Shortcodes for displaying meta field information.